godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 -   **Rigid** - The body behaves as a physical object.
 It collides with other bodies and responds to forces applied to it.
 This is the default mode.
 -   **Static** - The body behaves like a :ref:`StaticBody2D <class_StaticBody2D>` and does not move.
--   **Character** - Similar to "Rigid" mode, but the body can not rotate.
+-   **Character** - Similar to "Rigid" mode, but the body cannot rotate.
 -   **Kinematic** - The body behaves like a :ref:`KinematicBody2D <class_KinematicBody2D>` and must be moved by code.

 Using RigidBody2D